Types of dismissal Dismissals

 Dismissal because of long-term illness

 Dismissal should be a last resort.
 The employer should firstly support the employee and help them get back to work.
-This could include making any 'reasonable adjustments' if they have a disability (this includes some long-term health conditions).
+This could include making any reasonable adjustments if they have a disability (this includes some long-term health conditions).

 For example, an employer may be able to dismiss someone fairly if:

-• they've considered all other options
+• they have considered all other options

 • it's not possible for the employee to do their job